grahamrgriffiths/grahamrgriffiths.github.io/_posts/2015-08-22-handling-multiple-environments-with-fabric.markdown

 {% capture thumbURL %}{{imgURL}}thumbs/{% endcapture %}

 ## Rationale
-Deploy scripts are extremely useful once there in place, but handling differences between development, staging, and production environments can be tricky.
+Deploy scripts are extremely useful once they are in place, but handling differences between development, staging, and production environments can be tricky.

 For example, the staging database should be different from the live database.
 If you’re deployment involves database changes, the correct connection settings need to be in place.